bevyengine/bevy-website/content/learn/contribute/policies/ai.md

 9. **Refusal.** Bevy contributors and community members are not required to review AI-assisted work, use AI tools, or engage in discussions about AI.
 We want to make sure that those who reject AI remain a valued part of both the work and community of Bevy.

 Individual reviewers are empowered to request changes to contributions that fail to live up to these norms, or in cases where the work is not salvageable (commonly due to a lack of understanding by the original author), close them completely.
-Bevy is excited to mentor new contributors, and help you develop the skills you need to contribute, but we need you to engage with us directly, as people, not just serve as a proxy for an LLM.
+Bevy is excited to mentor new contributors, and help you develop the skills you need to contribute, but we need you to engage with us directly, as people, not just serve as a proxy for a machine.
 Repeated or severe violations may result in warnings, suspensions, or bans: please try your best to respect and uphold these norms.

 [collapsed section]: https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/organizing-information-with-collapsed-sections